m0-foundation/ttg-frontend/README.md

 #### 2.1.3 Env vars: `.env` file

-This app uses an .env file to set environment variables locally (not in docker-compose).
-For local development, copy `.env.example` to `.env`
+This app uses an environment variables locally (not in docker-compose).
+For local development: See package.json.

-For production or public testnets, please deploy the contracts using the script provided in the SPOG contracts repo, and create an `.env` file with appropriate values.

 ```
 NETWORK=sepolia | mainnet | local | hardhat | undefined
 ```

 #### 2.1.4 RUN

 In another terminal, run: